Nathan W. Tefft

 Pettengill Hall, Room 274

-His teaching interests include health economics, microeconomics, and statistics.
+He teaches courses in health economics, microeconomics, econometrics, and statistics.

 Ph.D. in Economics, University of Wisconsin-Madison